lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Actions.md

 <div class="lf-ts">

-<span class="warning">FIXME</span>

-An action may have a data type, in which case, a variant of the `schedule()` function can be used to specify a **payload**, a data value that is carried from where the `schedule()` function is called to the reaction that is triggered by the action.
-See the [Target Language Reference](/docs/handbook/target-language-reference).
+The `schedule()` method of an action takes two arguments, a `TimeValue` and an (optional) payload.
+If a payload is given and a type is given for the action, then the type of the payload must match the type of the action.
+See the [Target Language Reference](/docs/handbook/target-language-reference) for details.

 </div>